jpennors/tips_my_web/readme.md

 ```
 npm run dev
 ```
-This will launch a development server accessible at `http://localhost:3000` that will watch your files and update the view as soon as a change is detected.
+This will launch a development server accessible at [http://localhost:3000](http://localhost:3000) that will watch your files and update the view as soon as a change is detected.
 Don't forget to also launch the backend server (`php artisan serve`) as the frontend development server will still make api calls to the backend server.

-If you want to change the host/port of the backend server or the frontend development server, update the fiels `BACKEND_SERVER_URL` and `FRONTEND_DEV_SERVER_PORT` in the `.env` file.
+If you want to change the host/port of the backend server or the frontend development server, update the fields `BACKEND_SERVER_URL` and `FRONTEND_DEV_SERVER_PORT` in the `.env` file.

 ## Backend development